Cynthia7979/tools-programs/scp_translate_chooser/README.md

 sorted by length.
 If you want the shortest entries within all articles, please check the `precise_mode`.

-`precise_mode`    -      Allows the program to go through every entry in range, then choose the shortest ones indicated by the `total_entries_chosen` argument, bool value (True or False).
+`precise_mode`    -      Allows the program to go through every entry in range, then choose the shortest ones, bool value (True or False).

 Py2exe coming soon.